adarwoo/modbus_relay/docs/user_manual.md

 > [!NOTE]
 > The bus is considered active if commands addressed to the device are received at least once in the configured watchdog duration.

+> [!IMPORTANT]
 > For good operation, it is recommended to read the register 30009 (Status) periodically, like every second.
+> This will keep the Modbus communication active, and all the Modbus master to detect an EStop by the relay device.

 ### Infeed monitoring